KalmanXiong/starter-XRY/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Univerist of Florida
+- name: University of Florida
   url: https://www.ufl.edu/

 # Short bio (displayed in user profile at end of posts)